rackerlabs/support-how-to/content/cloud-backup/rackspace-cloud-backup-install-the-agent-on-linux.md

         sudo cloudbackup-updater -v

-    If the agent installation is not complete, that command will hang until it completes.
+    The command won't respond until the installation is complete.
 When it returns you to the shell prompt, proceed to the next step.

-    If you get a command not found error, run `sudo apt-get install -f` per the preceding step.
+    If you get a `command not found` error, run `sudo apt-get install -f` per the preceding step.

-7. Configure the bootstrap.

-    Run the agent with the `--configure` option to configure the agent.
+7. Run the agent with the `--configure` option to configure it.

+        sudo /usr/local/bin/driveclient --configure --username <username> --apikey <apiKey> --flavor <flavor> --datacenter <dataCenter> --apihost api.drivesrvr.com

-    Use your Rackspace Cloud account username and API key, where indicated by &lt;username&gt; and &lt;API key&gt; in the following command.
-For information about how to find your API key, see [View and reset your
+    - Use your Rackspace Cloud account username and API key for `<username>` and `<apiKey>`.
+For information about how to find your API key, see [View and reset your API key.](/how-to/view-and-reset-your-api-key)
-    API key.](/how-to/view-and-reset-your-api-key)

-    **Tip**: This step asks you to confirm that you want to overwrite your configuration file.
-Answer yes.

-        sudo /usr/local/bin/driveclient --configure --username <username> --apikey <apikey> --flavor <flavor> --datacenter <datacenter> --apihost api.drivesrvr.com

-    In the example above, &lt;*flavor*&gt; is one of `privatecloud`, `raxcloudserver`, or `dedicated`, and is typically
+    - The value for `<flavor>` is `privatecloud`, `raxcloudserver`, or `dedicated`.
+Typically it is `raxcloudserver`.
-    `raxcloudserver`.

-    **Note**: For installation on an OnMetal server, you *must* specify the region and host name for the datacenter in order to connect.
-For an OnMetal server, best results have been received by setting &lt;*flavor*&gt; to `privatecloud` with the `--snet` flag.
+    - For installation on an OnMetal server, you *must* specify the region and host name for the data center in order to connect.
+For an OnMetal server, best results have been received by setting `<flavor>` to `privatecloud` with the `--snet` flag.

-    If you use any flavor other than `raxcloudserver`, the Backup Agent is shown as not installed in the **Backups** section at the bottom of the **Cloud Servers Details** page in the Cloud Control Panel, as shown below.
-However, items do show up as they should under the **Backup** tab in the Cloud Control Panel.
+    **Note**: If you use any flavor other than `raxcloudserver`, the agent is shown as not installed in the **Backups** section at the bottom of the **Cloud Servers Details** page in the Cloud Control Panel, as shown in the following screenshot.
+However, items do appear as they should on the **Backup** tab in the Cloud Control Panel.

     <img src="https://8026b2e3760e2433679c-fffceaebb8c6ee053c935e8915a3fbe7.ssl.cf2.rackcdn.com/field/image/Screen%20Shot%202015-10-15%20at%203.38.07%20PM.png" width="567" height="92" />

+8. When prompted to confirm that you want to overwrite your configuration file, answer `yes`.

-8. Start the agent.
+9. Start the agent.

         sudo service driveclient start

 ### Install the agent on RPM-based systems, such as CentOS, Fedora, and Red Hat

-Use SSH to log in to your server and run the following commands consecutively as a user with sudo or superuser privileges.
+1. Use SSH to log in to your server and run the commands as a user with sudo or superuser privileges.

-1. Download and install the auto-updater.
+2. Download and install the auto-updater.

         sudo rpm -Uvh 'http://agentrepo.drivesrvr.com/redhat/cloudbackup-updater-latest.rpm'